 Cash is Still King on Campus

 The rumors of the death of cash have been greatly exaggerated.
 While technology has created new ways to purchase goods and services, such as mobile payments, students still rely on cash for everyday purchases.
-In fact, cash remains the leading payment choice for in-store purchases costing less than $20 and is tied with debit cards as the preferred way to pay when dining out.
-So while 85% of students possess debit cards and 77% have tried mobile pay, 86% of students still carry cash.
+In fact, cash remains the leading payment choice for in-store purchases costing less than $20 and is the second most preferred payment when dining out.
+So while 85% of students possess debit cards and 86% have tried mobile pay, 80% of students still carry cash.